LiTrans/litrans_web/content/news/drkalatian.md

 <!--more-->

 Congratulations to Arash Kalatian on successfully defending his PhD thesis on December 18, 2020.
-In the context of pedestrian dynamics, his thesis developed novel data collection techniques, interpretable machine learning models, and framework for interactions with automated vehicles.
+In the context of pedestrian dynamics, his thesis developed novel data collection techniques, interpretable machine learning models, and a framework for interactions with automated vehicles.

 ## Title: